ChrisCayabyab/SPREADSHEET-ACADEMIC-ACTIVITY-MONITORING/README.md

 Accept the google authentication
 You can now use it
 **Please dont use the original copy to let other people interested in this spreadsheet capable of making their own copy.**

+For an updated version you can buy it at this link below: